ChinaNetCloud/nc-backup-py/README.md

 ### Filesystem and locations

-Backup folder should remain the same /opt/backup Recommended location and our new standard is /var/lib/nc-backup-py The configuration will all be under /etc/nc-backup-py the permits on the files should be maintained from the old system as well as the files standards.
-All configuration files should be under this folder.
-The longs will be in /var/log/nc-backup-py/nc-backup-py.log So make sure this folders exist and ncbackup is the owner:
+Backup folder default folder is /opt/backup.
+Default installation folder is /var/lib/nc-backup-py.
+The configuration default will all be under /etc/nc-backup-py the permits on the files should be maintained the the ncbackup user will be made owner by default.
+All configuration files should be under this folders but if you know what you are doing, you can change.
+The longs will be in /var/log/nc-backup-py/nc-backup-py.log

-### Executable Scripts and improvements
+### General other executable Scripts and improvements

 All python modules are Optional and among others we have the following:
 backup: Main script that can execute and control other scripts execution (needs arguments)